giannisalinetti/perf-utils/README.md

 - elfutils

 ## How to run
 The perf-utils container must be executed as a privileged container.
-To run it, use the `run.sh` script or the following:
+To run it, use the `perf-utils` script or the following podman/docker command:
 ```
 $ sudo podman run -it --rm \
   --privileged --network=host --pid=host \